csun-shine/the-pedal-garage-docs/docs/references/pg-reference-get-all-songs.md

 nav_order: 3
 ---

-# API Reference: Retrieve All Songs
+# API Reference: Get All Songs

 Retrieve all [`songs`](pg-resource-songs.md) in the database.